|1||The Evolution of Significant Figures|

 100 (includes 2 sig figs) + 32.643 (includes 5 sig figs) = 132.643, which should be rounded to 133 (includes 3 sig figs)

-The outcome of either multiplication or division should have as many sig figs as the number involved that contains the least number of sig figs.
+It doesn’t matter whether you want to perform a calculation for dividing or multiplying significant figures, the outcome of either multiplication or division should have as many sig figs as the number involved that contains the least number of sig figs.

 3.0 (includes 2 sig figs) 14.60 (includes 4 sig figs) = 43.8000 which should be rounded off to 44 (includes 2 sig figs)